Why white nationalists are drawn to Charlottesville

 Police anticipate as many as 2,000 to 6,000 people, including counterprotesters, to converge in the Virginia city, in an event that could be "the largest hate-gathering of its kind in decades in the United States," as described by the Southern Poverty Law Center.

-On Friday night, alt-right activists gathered at the University of Virginia and marched holding torches throughout the campus.
+On Friday night, white nationalists gathered at the University of Virginia and marched holding torches throughout the campus.

-After seeing images of the march, Charlottesville Mayor Mike Signer said in a statement that he was "disgusted" by such a "visual intimidation on a college campus."
+After seeing images of the march, Charlottesville Mayor Mike Signer released a statement referring to Friday's rally as a "cowardly parade of hatred, bigotry, racism, and intolerance march down the lawns of the architect of our Bill of Rights."

+"Everyone has a right under the First Amendment to express their opinion peaceably, so here's mine: not only as the Mayor of Charlottesville, but as a UVA faculty member and alumnus, I am beyond disgusted by this unsanctioned and despicable display of visual intimidation on a college campus," he added.

 So how did Charlottesville, which previously has been of little interest to white nationalists, become the rallying ground for what appears to be the third such event in the city this year?